Overview, Examples & Software

 Cloud platforms

-Cloud computing offers a number of key advantages, particularly in the context of production monitoring.
 One of these is accessibility and mobility: In principle, anyone in the company anywhere in the world can access production data in the cloud via a web browser – even on mobile devices.
-In practice, authorizations can be assigned so that certain groups of people have access to the data and functions relevant to them.
+Authorizations can be assigned so that certain groups of people have access to the data and functions relevant to them.

 Another advantage of cloud platforms is their scalability.
 Large cloud providers offer the option of adjusting resource utilization at any time.
 This makes it easier for companies to include additional locations in production monitoring or to make use of additional functions in line with current requirements.

-Our manubes platform is an example of a specialized cloud platform that combines a wide range of production monitoring and production control functions in a powerful and secure cloud environment. manubes users have the option of creating interactive real-time visualizations that not only provide insights into any production area, but can also be utlized to directly manage various processes from the cloud.
+Our manubes platform is an example of a specialized cloud platform that combines a wide range of production monitoring and production control functions in a powerful and secure cloud environment. manubes users have the option of creating interactive real-time visualizations and dashboards that not only provide insights into any production area, but can also be utlized to directly manage various processes from the cloud.

 Other software applications in production monitoring